Zoo Knoxville: History

-In 1923, an initiative was started by a local newspaper to start a park for poor children, driven by a Birthday Fund.
+In 1923, a Birthday Fund initiative was started by a local newspaper to start a park for underprivileged children.
 After slow progress, the Birthday Park was established in 1935 with help from the city of Knoxville and the New Deal.
 The park included a stone shelter, small playground, and a wading pool on a hillside in Chilhowee Park.
 Discussion started about introducing a zoo, but funding again became an issue, and the Birthday Park fell into disuse and neglect before being closed in 1946.

-In 1948, the News Sentinel aimed to revitalize the property as the Birthday Park Zoo using some leftover money from the 1923 initiative, plus more help from the city of Knoxville.
+In 1948, the Knoxville News Sentinel aimed to revitalize the property as the Birthday Park Zoo using some leftover money from the 1923 initiative, plus more help from the city of Knoxville.
 In 1951, the zoo was opened and renamed the Municipal Zoo, with the first attraction being an American alligator named "Al".
 Around 4,000 people visited in the first day of opening.

-In 1963, the Ringling Bros. and Barnum & Bailey Circus donated a particularly troublesome seven-ton bull elephant named "Louie", or "Old Diamond".
+In 1963, the Ringling Bros. and Barnum & Bailey Circus donated a particularly troublesome seven-ton bull African elephant named "Louie", or "Old Diamond".
 While this initially raised public interest, conditions and funds soon deteriorated, and Old Diamond contributed more problems by tearing up his early enclosures.
 In 1966, the Metropolitan Planning Commission announced plans to revitalize and modernize the zoo, but a lack of funds once again grounded the project through 1970.
-Following an effort by the Knoxville Journal to "Save Old Diamond", successful television executive Guy Lincoln Smith III bought a lion cub and took care of it until a proper facility could be built, while Dr. Bill Patterson helped found the Appalachian Zoological Society to oversee the formation of an educational zoo.
+Following an effort by the Knoxville Journal to "Save Old Diamond", Dr. Bill Patterson helped found the Appalachian Zoological Society to oversee the formation of an educational zoo.
+Television executive Guy Lincoln Smith III bought a lion cub and took care of it until money could be raised a proper facility could be built.
 With these two efforts, the modern Knoxville Zoo was founded in 1971.
+Smith served as the first director of the zoo until his death in 1987.

 In the following years, Old Diamond was successfully mated to two younger female elephants, with two daughters being born in 1978.
 These were the first two African elephants born in the Western Hemisphere.
-This set a precedent for Knoxville Zoo to continue to work within the field of conservation, notably with red pandas and spider tortoises.
+This set a precedent for Knoxville Zoo to continue to work within the field of conservation until modern times, notably working with red pandas and spider tortoises.

-In 2016, Knoxville Zoo announced a massive rebranding campaign alongside a slew of new and/or revitalized exhibits.
+In 2016, Knoxville Zoo announced a massive rebranding campaign alongside a slew of new and revitalized exhibits.
 With this, zoo executives announced that the property would be renamed Zoo Knoxville, reflecting a change that a few other zoos across the country had done.